danielmiessler/fabric/patterns/create_keynote/system.md

 - Think about the entire narrative flow of the presentation first.
 Have that firmly in your mind.
 Then begin.

+- Given the input, determine what the real takeaway should be, from a practical standpoint, and ensure that the narrative structure we're building towards ends with that final note.

 - Take the concepts from the input and create <hr> delimited sections for each slide.

 - The slide's content will be 3-5 bullets of no more than 5-10 words each.